Star Wars: Episode II – Attack of the Clones: Filming

 Like The Phantom Menace, Attack of the Clones furthered technological development, effectively moving Hollywood into the "digital age" with the use of the HDW-F900, developed by Sony and Panavision, a digital camera using an HD digital 24-frame system.
 This spawned controversy over the benefits and disadvantages of digital cinematography that continues as more filmmakers "convert" to digital filmmaking while many filmmakers oppose it.
 In contrast to previous installments, for which scenes were shot in the Tunisian desert in temperatures up to 125 °F (51 °C), the camera would still run without complications.
 Lucas had stated that he wished to film The Phantom Menace on this format but Sony was unable to build the cameras quickly enough.
+Sony's cameras arrived one week before principal photography on Attack of the Clones was about to start.
 In 2002, Attack of the Clones became the third film to be released that was shot entirely on a 24p digital camera (preceded by 2001's Jackpot and Vidocq).
 The cameras record in the 16:9 HDCAM format (1080p), although the image was cropped to a 2.40:1 widescreen ratio.
 The area above and below the 2.40 extraction area was available for Lucas to reframe the picture as necessary in post-production.

 Despite Lucas' efforts to persuade movie theaters to switch to digital projectors for viewing of Episode II, few theaters did.